grantcolley/dotnetwhat/README.md

 ```

 ##### Logarithmic Time `O(log n)`
+Every step of the algorithm cuts the problem in half so instead of checking every item, you’re skipping a big chunk with each move.
+Super fast even with big input sizes.
+Typical used in binary search.

 e.g. Binary search in a sorted array.
 Each loop cuts the array size in half
 ```C#
 int[] sortedArray = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};